subhasishsaha/playstore-review-analyzer/README.md

     ```
 - **Generate/Download Models**

-    ***Note**: The repository structure provided does not contain the trained model binaries (due to size).
-You must run the notebooks to generate them before running the app.*
+    ***Note**: The repository now contains all the models required.
+You can use the models given, or run the notebook file to generate the models.
+You can execute the steps given below to generate the models.*

     - **Labeling Model**: Run multi-label-classification-using-ensemble-approach.ipynb to generate: